remix-run/react-router/docs/guides/deferred.md

 ### Using `deferred`

-Start by adding `<Deferred />` for your slow data requests where you'd rather render a fallback UI.
+Start by adding `<Await />` for your slow data requests where you'd rather render a fallback UI.
 Let's do that for our example above:

 ```jsx lines=[1,5,10,20-33]
 import { deferred, useLoaderData } from "react-router-dom";